-- Second, scrub around entry points with a detergent (to remove the trail pheromone) and spray a residual insecticide around entry points.
+- Second, scrub around entry points with a detergent (to remove the trail pheromone) and spray a residual pesticide around entry points.

-Bait treatments and pesticides are reliable pest exterminators that can be used to control ants in the outside nest.
-To be effective baits must be placed in areas where ants frequent, eaten and be taken back to the nest.
-There are several different kinds of baits available, and you may have to do a little trial-and-error to find the proper bait.
-Because they must get back to the nest for satisfactory control this strategy may be incompatible with insecticide sprays which may kill worker ants before they can get back to the nest with the bait.
-The successful use of a bait may take several weeks or more.
+Bait treatments and pesticides are reliable pest exterminators that can be used to control ants in their mounds.
+To be effective baits must be placed in areas where ants frequent, eaten, and be taken back to the formicary.
+There are several different kinds of bait available, and you may have to do a little trial-and-error to find the proper bait.
+Because they must get back to the colony for satisfactory control this strategy may be incompatible with insecticide sprays which may kill worker ants before they can get back to the formicary with the bait.
+The successful use of bait may take several weeks or more.

-Insecticide dilutions can be used outside to successfully drench nests.
+Insecticide dilutions can be used outside to successfully drench colonies.
 Be sure to follow label recommendations for correct procedures when applying the insecticide.
 But if your durable ant problem persists, contact us, and we’ll send our ant exterminators to give you back your peace of mind and make your home ant-free.

-Ant baits, described above, can again be a useful tool in eradicating inside-the-home ant nests, although baits may not work as well with carpenter ants as the other species mentioned.
-Again, workers must eat the bait, take it back to the nest, and feed to the queen and larval ants.
-This type of control is incompatible with treatments that prevent workers from returning to the nest with the bait.
+Ant baits, described above, can again be a useful tool in exterminating inside-the-home ant colonies, although baits may not work as well with carpenter ants as the other species mentioned.
+Again, workers must eat the bait, take it back to their colony, and feed to the queen and larval ants.
+This type of control is incompatible with treatments that prevent workers from returning to the colony with the bait.

-Unlike other home-inhabiting ants, carpenter ants cause structural damage to wood by tunnelling and nesting inside wood structures.
-However, they rarely nest in sound wood, but consistently invade wood that has become wet and started to decay.
+Unlike other home-inhabiting ants, carpenter ants use their mandible to damage wooden structures to construct tunnels and inhabit wood infrastructure.
+However, they rarely settle in sound wood, but consistently invade wood that has become wet and started to decay.
 Carpenter ants are large (about 3/8 to 1/2″ long) and black or red.

 The best way to control carpenter ants that inhabit a dwelling is to find the nest and destroy it.
-Insecticide sprays inside the home will kill some of the worker ants, but unless the entire nest is treated, the queen will continue to produce additional members of the colony.
-Locating a nest can be difficult because nests may be in locations within the walls or roof rafters.
-At this point, some homeowners may prefer to work with a professional pest control company and their professional ant control experts.
-The most likely places to find carpenter ant nests are where wood has been wet and weathered, such as rotting timbers about the foundation, window sills, porches, around leaky plumbing, and in rafters under a leaky roof.
+Insecticide sprays inside the home will kill some of the worker ants, but unless the entire formicary is neutralized, the queen will continue to produce additional members for the colony.
+Locating a nest can be difficult because colonies may be in locations within the walls or roof rafters.
+At this point, some homeowners may prefer to work with a pest control company and their professional ant control experts.
+The most likely places to find nests are where wood has been wet and weathered, such as rotting timbers about the foundation, window sills, porches, around leaky plumbing, and in rafters under a leaky roof.

-Carpenter ants are most active in the evening hours foraging for all kinds of food, both inside the house and outside.
-By following them, you may be able to tell where the nest is.
-Because carpenter ants keep the tunnelled galleries very clean and push the sawdust and dead insect parts out small holes in the wood, a small, fresh pile of sawdust under the nest timber is the usual sign of an active carpenter ant nest.
-Once a nest is found, treatment is usually easy with either an insecticide dust or spray.
-Injection of insecticide into wall voids or the nest itself may be necessary to insure complete control.
+Ants are generally most active in the evening hours foraging for all kinds of food, both inside the house and outside.
+By following them, you may be able to tell where the formicary is.
+Because carpenter ants keep the tunneled galleries very clean and push the sawdust and dead insect parts out of small holes in the wood, a small, fresh pile of sawdust under the nest timber is the usual sign of an active carpenter ant colony.
+Once a colony is found, the extermination process starts entailing the use of either insecticide dust or spray.
+Injection of insecticide into wall voids or the colony itself may be necessary to ensure complete control.

 Although we do not like sharing our homes with these insects, they are beneficial organisms in the balance of nature.
 In nature, they greatly reduce the amount of dead and decaying plant and animal organic matter.
-They also aerate the soil with their nests.
-Many ant species have a fondness for honeydew that aphids produce from feeding on plants.
-Large numbers of ants crawling on a plant may be a sign of serious aphid infestation.
+They also aerate the soil with their mounds.
+Since ant species have a fondness for honeydew that aphids produce from feeding on plants, large numbers of ants crawling on a plant may be a sign of serious aphid infestation.

-Ant infestations are not easy to control and different strategies should be used depending on nest location and food preferences.
-They can be controlled with a combination of good sanitation, removing pheromone trails, caulking entry points and eliminating active nests.
-Insecticide sprays and baits can be used to kill foraging ants and destroy nests, but strategies designed to prevent further infestations should be used in conjunction with chemical treatment.
+Ant infestations are not easy to control and different strategies should be used depending on the colony’s location and food preferences.
+They can be controlled with a combination of good sanitation, removing pheromone trails, caulking entry points, and eliminating active colonies.
+Insecticide sprays and baits can be used to kill foraging ants and destroy colonies, but strategies designed to prevent further infestations should be used in conjunction with chemical treatment.